Honda studying India-specific car to be designed and built locally

-NEW DELHI, Dec 15 (Reuters) - Honda Motor Co is looking at the possibility of building a small car specifically for India, a top company official said on Tuesday, aiming to gain a bigger share in the world’s fifth-largest car market.
+NEW DELHI (Reuters) - Honda Motor Co is looking at the possibility of building a small car specifically for India, a top company official said on Tuesday, aiming to gain a bigger share in the world’s fifth-largest car market.

 “Some specific model for India is necessary,” Ito told Reuters, though he refused to give details on the type of car the company envisaged or its likely launch date.

-India’s car market is dominated by Maruti Suzuki and Hyundai Motor Co, which have strong portfolios of locally-developed cars built using parts from domestic suppliers, allowing them to price the vehicles competitively.
+India’s car market is dominated by Maruti Suzuki and Hyundai Motor Co (005380.KS), which have strong portfolios of locally-developed cars built using parts from domestic suppliers, allowing them to price the vehicles competitively.

 Honda, whose City model is India’s top-selling sedan, had a 7.2 percent share of the passenger vehicle market in the April-November period, industry data showed.
 It also sells the Amaze compact car, CR-V sport utility vehicle and Jazz hatchback.